the-black-eagle/script.streaming.radio.helper/README.md

 Without setting any replacement strings, the addon will display 'station-related-name' You can use replace 'station-related-name' with 'Proper Station Name'

-This can be done for ten radio stations.
+This can be done for five radio stations.

----
+***
 Some radio stations transmit the artist - track information the opposite way around to how the helper expects it (Note that this seems to be a recent change in January 2017).
 There is a toggle for each radio station you define to switch the order for that particular radio station.
-(Note that you must have defined a 'pretty name' for the station for this to work).
+(Note that you must have defined a 'pretty name' for the station for this to work.

 ### Strings to remove
 ***